PART ONE PART TWO PART THREE

 A few changes make the movie’s scene no longer about bravery, but loyalty, with the coitus put off because of a phone call from his wife.
 The prostitute’s clothing embodies the more complex color scheme of the film, a purple worn by no other character, possibly a merging of the red and blue polarities.
 Where the story has no intimacy between the two, the film features a deep, slow kiss, beautifully shot.

 After the encounters in both film and story, the protagonist meets an old acquaintance, a former medical student who ended up a musician.
 The movie introduces this character already at Ziegler’s party, the story only brings him in now, and makes him into something fantastic, giving him the name “Nightingale”.
-Where the movie tries to treat this as an actual name, calling him “Nick Nightingale”, in the story it is a simple obvious dream symbol, that we accept as part of the story’s dream logic, with the character not an actual acquaintance, but perhaps a composite of many things, partial memories of a past friend and Fridolin’s own ideas.
-Nightingale is just that, a night-time piano player, a bird that sings at night.
+Where the movie tries to treat this as an actual name, calling him “Nick Nightingale”, in the story it is a name to be found only in a dream world, that we accept as part of the story’s dream logic.
+The character in the story is not an actual acquaintance, but perhaps a composite of many things, partial memories of a past friend and Fridolin’s own ideas.
+Nightingale is just what his name implies, a musician of the night – a night-time piano player, like the bird that sings at night.
 He is also a missing or submerged half of Fridolin, someone intuitive, musical, sexual, more successful with women than Fridolin, while Fridolin is closer aligned with the rational and scientific.
 He is also an exile of this society in a way Fridolin never can be, his speech touched by a “jewish twang” (his first language is Yiddish), and it is this apartness which perhaps made it more difficult to complete medical school.

 He looked up from the newspaper and encountered two eyes fixed on him from the opposite table.
 Was it possible?
 Nightingale-?
 The latter had already recognized him, threw up both arms in happy surprise, and came toward Fridolin.
 He was a tall, rather broad, almost stocky, and still young man with long and blonde, slightly curly hair with a touch of grey in it, and a blonde mustache that drooped down Polish fashion.
 He was wearing an open grey coat and underneath a somewhat dirty suit, a crumpled shirt with three fake diamond studs, a wrinkled collar, and a dangling white silk tie.
 His eyelids were red as if from many sleepless nights, but his blue eyes beamed brightly.